pythonarcade/arcade/doc/programming_guide/gui/own_widgets.rst

 Where to start
 ~~~~~~~~~~~~~~

-To create own widgets, you need to create a new class that inherits from :class:`arcade.gui.UIWidget`.
+To create your own widgets, you need to create a new class that inherits from :class:`arcade.gui.UIWidget`.

 While inheriting from :class:`arcade.gui.UIWidget`, provides the highest flexibility.
 The main methods you need to implement are: